We all want our customers to have the best experience while shopping in our store. We want to avoid broken links, slow pages, and abandoned carts.

 You can add as many variations as you want.
 However, having many variations can be a bit confusing, since it will create a separate variable for every combination of attributes you have.
-Also, variations are always limited to dropdowns which might not be very attractive for your product page, and might not cover all the personalization you need (like custom text fields).
+Also, variations are always limited to dropdowns which might not be very attractive for your product page and might not cover all the personalization you need (like custom text fields).

 This is why for custom options you'll need to work with extensions.
 Extensions will let you add extra dropdown options, swatches, text fields (for custom engraving or embroidery), and much more so you can allow your customers to create complex products with as many options or choices as you like.
 You'll find some free extensions on WooCommerce Extension Store that will let you add a certain amount of options.
 But if you want to go all the way, you'll be better with some premium plugins that will let your personalization run freely.

 Guess one app that's great for adding custom options?
 Yeah, you got it right...
 Customily!
-With our WooCommerce extension, you can add as many options you want to any product, this includes text inputs, dropdowns, color and picture swatches, image uploads so customers can add their own pictures and more!
+With our WooCommerce extension, you can add as many options as you want to any product, this includes text inputs, dropdowns, color and picture swatches, image uploads so customers can add their own pictures, and more!